BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/dev/ide.md

 build succeeded, 4 warnings.
 ```

-### Install the project with backend recompilation (inplace editable mode)
+### Install the project with backend recompilation (rebuild editable mode)

-If you need backends to be automatically rebuilt on changes, you can install the project using the `inplace`
+If you need backends to be automatically rebuilt on changes, you can install the project using the `rebuild`
 editable install provided by
 [scikit-build-core **in experimental mode**](https://scikit-build-core.readthedocs.io/en/latest/configuration.html#editable-installs).

 Note that this mode requires to pre-install all of the project build dependencies before-hand.
-**inplace editable mode**:

 ```bash
 # 1. First, install the project build dependencies